-We begin to sense the connection between time and our own finitude.
-We do well, then, to pray with the Psalmist: "Teach us to number our days that we may gain a heart of wisdom."
+Sensing the connection between time and our own finitude, if we are going to live in these days, we will do well to pray with the Psalmist: "Teach us to number our days that we may gain a heart of wisdom."

 Now this psalm is said to be a prayer of Moses.
-And although we today might not think that this psalm originated with Moses, his story helps us understand the psalm and maybe even gives us a better understanding of time.
+And although we today might not think that this psalm originated with Moses, his story helps us understand the psalm and even gives us a better understanding of time.

-It has been pointed out that the problem Moses had was time-that is, his time was too short.
+It has been said that the problem Moses had was time-that is, his time was too short.
 After leading the Hebrew people out of slavery in Egypt, after putting up with them and chastising them and giving them the Torah in the wilderness, Moses died before entering the Promised Land.
-And so his story is the human story; his story is our story.
+And so, his story is the human story; his story is our story.
 As one person put it, "We always come up short, in terms of time, intentions, and accomplishments."

-And yet, if we listen we will hear encouragement for our own lives in this story.
+And yet, as we listen, we will hear encouragement for the living of these days in this story.
 Clint McCann, who teaches at the UCC Eden Seminary down in St. Louis asks: If even Moses came up short, should we be surprised or lament when we do?
 The death of Moses was a reminder that God, not Moses would lead the people into the land.
 Our time is not all there is to measure.
 God's time is primary and...our time must be measured finally by God's time.

-So Moses or the unknown psalmist or we ourselves do not ask that God teach us how tragic and oppressive life is.
-We would ask with the psalmist to learn how to accept the gift of our days, however many or few.ii It is in these days that come to us as a gift that we would work and would pray that our work might prosper.
+So, Moses or the unknown psalmist or we ourselves do not ask that God teach us how tragic and oppressive and unfair life is.
+We would instead ask with the psalmist to learn how to accept the gift of our days, however many or few.2 It is in these days that come to us as a gift that we would work and would pray that our work might prosper.